Relative benefits of different active learning methods to conceptual physics learning: Discussion

-\textit{Acknowledgments}--We thank all of the instructors and students who participated in our study.
-We also thank Karen Nylund-Gibson, Marsha Ing, and Adam Garber for their help with the latent profile analysis.
+\textbf{Acknowledgments:} We thank all of the instructors and students who participated in our study.
+We also thank Karen Nylund-Gibson, Marsha Ing, and Adam Garber for their help with the Latent Profile Analysis.
 Jon Gaffney, Paula Heron, Natasha Holmes, and the Drexel Physics Education Research Network provided meaningful feedback on this manuscript.
 This material is based upon work supported by the National Science Foundation under Grant Nos.
-2111128 and 2224786.
-M. S. is partly funded by the Cotswold Foundation Postdoctoral Fellowship at Drexel University.
+2111128 (E. B. and A. T.) and 2224786 (E. B. and A. T.), and the Cotswold Foundation Postdoctoral Fellowship at Drexel University (M. S.).

-\textit{Author contributions}--A. T. and E. B. conceptualized the work; M. S. and J. G. collected the data; M. S., J. G., and C. G. applied the COPUS to the video observations; M. S. conducted the statistical analyses; all authors contributed to manuscript writing.
+\textbf{Author contributions:} A. Traxler and E. Brewe conceptualized and supervised the work; M. Sundstrom and J. Gambrell collected the data; M. Sundstrom, J. Gambrell, and C. Green applied the COPUS to the video observations; M. Sundstrom conducted the statistical analyses; all authors contributed to manuscript writing.

-\textit{Data availability}--The data that support the findings of this article are openly available on Github~\cite{github2025}.